Congratulations on being admitted to UIC!

 - University ID Number (UIN)

 - This 9-digit number is noted on email correspondence from the Office of Admissions.
-It is also noted on the application status page (Fall 2018 and later applicants).
+It is also noted on the application status page.

 - Tokens are sent to all newly admitted students via an email sent within two days of the initial decision notification.
-The token is also available within the decision "update" on the application status page (Fall 2018 and later applicants).
+The token is also available within the decision update on the application status page.

 After activating your portal account, access the UIC Connect tab in the portal to get started.